 With native apps forcing the way, experience across tablets, phones and desktops can be very different.
 Make sure you get adjusted across all the different devices.
 Or even better – look for an app that gives you a seamless experience across them all.

 So do you plan leaving your helpdesk unmanned every time you are away from your desk?
-Or are you gonna gear up your support team to go mobile?
+Or are you gonna gear up your support team to go mobile, regardless of whether they’re on iOS or Android?